nfischer/rainbows-lang/README.md

-# Rainbows
+# Rainbows :rainbow:
 A prototype of the Rainbows programming language

-> Because reading code should be as easy as looking at a picture, and writing
+<b>*Because coding should be as easy as coloring in the lines, and code should be
-> code should be as enjoyable as making art
+as easy to read as a coloring book*</b> :art:

 To learn about the motivation, check out the original [one page design doc](doc/OnePager3v2.pdf).